Deltares/hydromt_wflow/docs/user_guide/process_analyze.rst

 Postprocessing and visualization
 ================================

-The Hydromt Wflow plugin provides several possibilities to postprocess and visalize the model data and model results:
+The Hydromt Wflow plugin provides several possibilities to postprocess and visualize the model data and model results:

 *   `Convert Wflow staticmaps netcdf to raster files <../_examples/convert_staticmaps_to_mapstack.ipynb>`_ for fruther processing and analyzation
 *   Plot `staticmaps <../_examples/plot_wflow_staticmaps.ipynb>`_, `forcing data <../_examples/plot_wflow_forcing.ipynb>`_ and